The Bogoliubov free energy functional I. Existence of minimizers and phase diagram: Introduction

 This set-up describes the grand canonical free energy of a homogeneous Bose gas at temperature $T\geq0$ and chemical potential $\mu\in \mathbb{R}$ in the thermodynamic limit.
 The particles interact through a repulsive radial two-body potential $V(x)$.
 Its Fourier transform is denoted by $\widehat{V}(p)$ and is given by

 The function $\gamma\in L^{1}((1+p^{2})dp)$ describes the momentum distribution of the particles in the system.
-Since the total density equals $\rho=\rho_0+(2\pi)^{-3}\int_{\mathbb{R}^3}\gamma(p)dp$, it follows that a non-negative $\rho_0$ can be seen as the macroscopic occupation of the state of momentum zero and is therefore interpreted as the density of the Bose--Einstein condensate fraction.
+Since the total density equals $\rho=\rho_0+(2\pi)^{-3}\int_{\mathbb{R}^3}\gamma(p)dp$, it follows that a non-negative $\rho_0$ can be seen as the macroscopic occupation of the state of momentum zero and is therefore interpreted as the density of the Bose--Einstein condensate fraction.\footnote{It is mathematically possible to include and study such a condensate at momentum $p\neq0$, but we follow the standard physics approach and assume the condensate, if present, forms at momentum zero.}

-Finally, the function $\alpha(p)$ describes pairing in the system and its non-vanishing value can therefore be interpreted as the presence of off-diagonal long-range order (ODLRO) and the macroscopic coherence related to superfluidity.
+Finally, the function $\alpha(p)$ describes pairing in the system and its non-vanishing value can therefore be interpreted as the macroscopic coherence related to superfluidity.

+It is worthwhile to note that the case $V\equiv0$ describes the well-known non-interacting Bose gas first studied by Einstein.
+Assuming $T>0$, its explicit minimizer for $\mu\leq0$ is